 Off to hospital?
-Don’t let medical error happen to you.
-Get our pack SURVIVE A HOSPITAL STAY!
+Don’t let medical error happen to you AVOID HOSPITAL STUFF-UPS!

 • Something went wrong during medical treatment?